Preparation of the Dossier

 - As a member of the Academic Coordinator series, where do I find information on the personnel review process for my series?

-- What is the normal time between merit and promotion reviews, i.e., how often will I be reviewed?
+- What is the normal time between merit reviews, i.e., how often will I be reviewed?

 - The normal period between merit reviews is two years at Academic Coordinator I and II, and three years for Academic Coordinator III.
-Promotion between the levels would involve significant changes in the scope and complexity of the program being administered.
-In the absence of a reappointment, a merit, or a change in level review, a performance review shall take place at least every two years for an Academic Coordinator I and II and at least every three years for an Academic Coordinator III.
-Promotion to level II entails a career review of the period since appointment in the series.
-Promotion to level III entails a review of the whole period spent from appointment or promotion to level II.
-The specific salary range and years at rank/step are listed on the Academic Salary Scales, Tables 35, 36, linked from the Vice Provost--Academic Affairs webpage.
+Movement between the levels is not expected, unless there are significant changes in the scope and complexity of the program being coordinated.
+The specific salary range and years at rank/step are listed on the Academic Salary Scales, Tables 35, 36, 36N linked from the Vice Provost--Academic Affairs webpage.

-- When will I be notified that I am up for a merit or promotion review and that I am expected to prepare a dossier?
+- When will I be notified that I am up for a merit review and that I am expected to prepare a dossier?

-- In the spring/early summer each dean's office sends to department/program chairs a list of individuals who are eligible to be reviewed for merit and promotion during the next academic year.
+- In the spring/early summer each dean's office sends to department/program chairs a list of individuals who are eligible to be reviewed for merit during the next academic year.
 The chair (or his/her delegate) then notifies each eligible individual.
-The dean’s office sets the deadline to allow time for committee review.
+Due dates for dossiers are set by the Deans.

 - On what criteria will my work in the review period be evaluated?

-- Each AF title series has its own criteria for merit/promotion based on the specific responsibilities delineated in the position description.
+- Each AF title series has its own criteria for merit review based on the specific responsibilities delineated in the position description.
 For Academic Coordinators these include the following:

 - Coordination of academic programs